-Please submit Assignments or Projects by the Deadline / Due Date.
+Please submit Assignments or Projects by the Due Date.
 Our assignments and coursework will be delivered and communicated through Zoom, email, and Blackboard.
 The Course Schedule is tentative, check all official correspondence (emails from me, Blackboard Weekly Modules, etc) for changes to the schedule.

-Our plan is to develop Video, Multimedia, Interactive, and Research-Based Design Projects with Emerging Media Technology.
+Our plan is to develop Interactive and Research-Based Video Projects that explore Storytelling with Augmented Reality and other Emerging Media and Design Technology.

 How to be successful in this course: Show Up!
+Do the Work!

-Do the Work.
-Try Your Best.
+Try Your Best!
 (Remember, Our Work in this Field is a Practice.)

 Communicate with me when you are struggling.
 Celebrate along the way!

 You can do this!
 We're going to have a great semester!!!

-Keep reading below for full details regarding our course and important UTRGV policies and resources...

-ARTS 4336 01: Multimedia & Emerging Design
+ARTS 4336 90L: Multimedia & Emerging Design

-SYLLABUS FALL 2023
+SYLLABUS FALL 2024

-Fall 2023 202410 - Arts 4336 | 29416
+Fall 2024 202510 - Arts 4336 | CRN 29416